artificial-scientist-lab/Impact4Cast/README.md

 \
 **Preprint:** [arXiv:2402.08640](https://arxiv.org/abs/2402.08640)

-_**Which scientific concepts, that have never been investigated jointly, will lead to the most impactful research?**_
+**Which scientific concepts, that have never been investigated jointly, will lead to the most impactful research?**

 <img src="miscellaneous/Impact4Cast.png" alt="workflow" width="700"/>

+> [!NOTE]\
-Datasets can be downloaded via [zenodo.org](https://zenodo.org/records/10692137)
+> Full Dynamic Knowledge Graph and Datasets can be downloaded via [zenodo.org](https://zenodo.org/records/10692137)

 ## <a name="ff">Prepare an evolving, citation-augmented knowledge graph</a>
 ### <a name="ff">1.
 Creating a list of scientific concepts</a>

 <pre>
 <a href="https://github.com/artificial-scientist-lab/Impact4Cast/tree/main/create_concepts">create_concept</a>
 │